Project-Initilization-Tasks/.github/README.md

 Following fields should be there:
 1. Phone Number/Email
 2. Password

 Note:-
 1. Proper validation on the fields is expected.
-2. Depending on the input data in field, the email or phone number validation should be there i.e. User can login with email or with phone number using the same field.
+2. Depending on the input data in field, the email or phone number validation should be there i.e. User should be able to login with email or phone number using the same input field.

+Required Functionality:
-LogIn Button
+1. LogIn Button
-Register Now Link
+2. Register Now Link
-Forget Password Link
+3. Forget Password Link

 Registration Form:-